 Official Transcripts | Required for Enrollment

 If you receive an offer of admission, you will then be required to provide official transcripts.
-The issuing institution must mail or electronically send your official transcript to Zicklin’s Office of Graduate Admissions.
+Guidance will be provided at that point on how those can be submitted.

 What We Need: We require two professional recommendations, however, recent graduates may submit one professional reference and one academic reference.
 If you have not yet completed your Bachelor’s degree you should provide two academic recommendations.
 We don’t accept recommendations from friends or family.